 The East Mountain State Forest Ski Grounds, later known as the G-Bar-S Ranch (named for nearby G(reat)-Bar(rington)-S(ports)) was a fairly major rope tow ski area, operating for two decades.
 It was one of the first snow train destinations and later became known as a family ski area in the 1950's.
 A series of ownership changes and a major fire resulted in the area closing in 1957.
 Several years later, the area was sold and was developed into what is now Ski Butternut, with a good chunk of the old ski trails still used today - though heavily altered.
 This is certainly a unique lost area, and one could make the argument that it is truly not lost, as a few of the original tows were used when Butternut opened.
 However, with the 5-6 years passing between G-Bar-S last operating as a ski area, and Butternut being completely new venture, we will count this as lost.

+The area grew in popularity with the snow trains, and changed names to the Great Barrington Sports Center, then shortened to G-Bar-S Ranch at some point during this time, with facilities added/improved for summertime ranch operations as well.
+In 1939, according to Skiing in the East, the area had 2 tows, a ski shop, canteen, an inn with accommodations for 45, and a parking area.
+A new Adirondack shelter had been built at the top.
 The slopes in 1939 included the Bottleneck Slope, a wide, safe slope for all classes of skiers at 1500' long, 40-200' wide, 15 degree slope, and 300' drop.
 The Taconic trail was 0.75 miles long, 630' descent, 18 degree max grade, 20-60' wide, for novices and intermediates.
 The Forgotten Bridge Trail was parallel and similar to the Taconic, at 4000' long, 630' descent, 22 degree maximum grade, 30-80' wide and was for intermediates.
 The Warner Slope, was 2500' long, 50-250' wide, 600' drop, 15 degree max grde, and was for novices.
+Beginners could also enjoy a beginners slope above the Canteen, and a Ranch Slope.
+All of these trails are still used today (more or less), with more information on them below.
+To the right is a late 1930's trail map, showing the trails, courtesy of Woodward Bousquet.
+Please click on the map for a larger version and brochure.

-To the left is an undated, but likely late 1930's view of the ski area.
-Note the canteen to the left.
+but likely late 1930's view of the ski area.
+Note the canteen to the

+left.
 Click on the image for a larger version.
 The area was a hit, and more trails and tows were added through 1942, with 4 in operation that year.
 In 1942, with World War II brewing, some nearby ski areas had issues with obtaining gasoline for their tows.
 G-Bar-S was lucky - their tows were electric, and continued to operate during the War.
 Cairns was quoted in a Oct 23, 1942 Berkshire Evening Eagle article as having "three two-horse wagons accomodating 30 persons apiece, with which to draw skiers from the village railroad depot.
-If needed, he will arrange for other vehicles."
+If needed, he will arrange for other vehicles." |

 With the conclusion of World War II, the area continued to operate and grow.
 In addition to its winter business, the area featured ranch activities like horseback riding.
 A large dining room at the ranch served skiers in winter and guests in the summer.